Ben Koyack: 2017

-Although the Jacksonville Jaguars traded Julius Thomas to the Miami Dolphins, Koyack still faced competition for the second tight end position from newly acquired free agent Mychal Rivera.
-Head coach Doug Marrone named him the Jaguars' second tight end behind longtime veteran Marcedes Lewis to start the season after Rivera was placed on injured reserve due to a lingering hand injury.
+Although the Jaguars traded Thomas to the Miami Dolphins, Koyack still faced competition for the second tight end position from newly acquired free agent Mychal Rivera.
+Marrone named him the Jaguars' second tight end behind Lewis to start the season after Rivera was placed on injured reserve due to a lingering hand injury.

 On October 15, 2017, Koyack caught a 21-yard pass during a 27–17 loss to the Los Angeles Rams.
 In Week 9, he made his first start of the season during the Jaguars' 23–7 win against the Cincinnati Bengals.
-Overall, in the 2017 season, he finished with five receptions for 38 yards in 16 games.
+Overall, in the 2017 season, he finished with five receptions for 38 yards in 16 games and three starts.

 The Jaguars won the AFC South and made the playoffs.
-On January 7, 2018, Koyack caught his first career postseason touchdown catch in a 10–3 victory over the Buffalo Bills.
+On January 7, 2018, Koyack caught his first career postseason touchdown catch in a 10–3 victory over the Buffalo Bills in the Wild Card Round.
 In the Divisional Round, a 45–42 victory over the Pittsburgh Steelers, he had a 21-yard reception.
 He appeared in the AFC Championship against the New England Patriots, but the Jaguars season ended with a 24–20 loss.

 2018

 On September 1, 2018, Koyack was waived/injured by the Jaguars and was placed on injured reserve.
 He was released on September 8, 2018.
 He was re-signed by the Jaguars on November 12, 2018.
+He appeared in seven games and started two in the 2018 season.

 2019

 On September 1, 2019, Koyack was released by the Jaguars.
-He was re-signed on October 9, 2019 after starting tight end, James O'Shaughnessy, suffered a season-ending torn ACL in a Week 5 loss to the Carolina Panthers.
+He was re-signed on October 9, 2019, after starting tight end, James O'Shaughnessy, suffered a season-ending torn ACL in a Week 5 loss to the Carolina Panthers.
+He appeared in 11 games and started six in the 2019 season.

 After becoming a free agent in March 2020, Koyack had a tryout with the Detroit Lions on August 15, 2020, the Indianapolis Colts on August 18, 2020, and the Arizona Cardinals on September 15, 2020.